go-rod/rod/README.md

   With puppeteer, you have to handle promise/async/await a lot, it makes elegant [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) design very hard.
 End to end tests requires a lot of sync operations to simulate human inputs, because Puppeteer is based on Nodejs all IO operations are async calls, so usually, people end up typing tons of async/await.
 If you forget to write a `await`, it's usually painful to debug leaking Promise.
 The overhead grows when your project grows.

-  Rod is type-safe by default, and have better test coverage and internal comments about how Rod itself works.
+  Rod is type-safe by default, and has better internal comments about how Rod itself works.
 It has type bindings with all the API of Devtools protocol.

   Rod will disable domain events whenever possible, puppeteer will always enable all the domains.
 It will consume a lot of resources when driving a remote browser.